dstufft/personal-peps/pip-bundling.rst

 ========

-This PEP proposes the inclusion of an ``ensurepip`` bootstrapping module in Python 3.4, as well as in the next maintenance release of Python 2.7.
+This PEP proposes the inclusion of an ``ensurepip`` bootstrapping module in Python 3.4, as well as in the next maintenance release of Python 2.7 and 3.3.

 This PEP does *not* propose making pip (or any dependencies) directly available as part of the standard library.
 Instead, pip will be a